cvrg-iyte/cvrg-iyte.github.io/alumni.md

 ### Graduated students

+* Semih Orhan (now a post-doc researcher at Eindhoven University of Technology, Netherlands)

 * İbrahim Çınaroğlu (now an Asst.
-Prof. Dr. at Karamanoglu Mehmetbey University, Turkey)
+Prof. at Karamanoglu Mehmetbey University, Turkey)

 * Hakkı Can Karaimer (now working at Qualcomm, Toronto, Canada)